 - Mrs K McGough (Deputy Head & SENDCO)

 - Mrs L Bell (Parent Support Advisor)

 All other staff and governors have been trained in Level 1 safeguarding and child protection and this is renewed on a 3 year cycle.
-Mrs Hodgson has completed Prevent training.
+Mrs Hodgson along with all school staff has completed Prevent training.